alphagov/paas-team-manual/source/support/tenant_elasticache_service_updates.html.md

 Depending on the update, it might be more or less important to upgrade.
 AWS emails PaaS Support when updates are available.

-Also we may wish to do schedule an update when a many instances have an available, you can determine this percentage with the Prometheus query:
+We may also wish to schedule an update when many instances have an update available.
+You can determine this percentage with the Prometheus query:

 ```
 count(paas_aws_elasticache_cluster_update_required)
 /
 count(paas_aws_elasticache_replication_group_nodes_count)
 ```

+## Caveats

+Updates are currently still applied manually (via the Console or the API) and we do not have a process in place for applying the updates automatically.

 ## Process outline